TVCC is open!

 HOW TO PROTECT YOURSELF

-According to the Center for Disease Control (CDC), there is currently no vaccine to prevent COVID-19.
-However, knowing that Coronaviruses are a large family of viruses that usually cause mild respiratory illnesses such as the common cold and flu, everyday preventive actions that help spread respiratory viruses are the first step in protecting yourself and those around you.
+According to the Center for Disease Control (CDC), getting vaccinated is the best way to prevent COVID-19.
+However, knowing that Coronaviruses are a large family of viruses that usually cause mild respiratory illnesses such as the common cold and flu, everyday preventive actions that help spread respiratory viruses are another important step in protecting yourself and those around you.

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.